COVID-19 SAFETY @ ROBIN HOOD'S FAIRE

 Robin Hood’s Faire intends to open on May 22, 2021, safeguarding our patron and performer safety at all times.
 Here are the steps we are taking.
 We will continue to adapt these steps to meet or exceed State and CDC guidelines.
 These guidelines include (but are not limited to):

-- Thorough Cleaning: We will sanitize all restroom facilities, games, ticket booths, eating areas, and any other high-traffic zones.
+- Thorough Cleaning: We will frequently sanitize all restroom facilities, games, ticket booths, eating areas, and any other high-traffic zones.
 Merchants are encouraged to maintain proper sanitation in their shops.

 - Games: Axes, daggers, spears, and equipment for games will be sanitized after each use.